 Lately it would seem that more of these pumps are finding their way onto bench tops, simply because of their incredible low cost and in combination with SyringePumpPro they are cheaper than the equivalent NE-1000 and other models.
 But you do need to budget for software to operate them.

-The trick is to remember that fresh from the factory, they are pre-configured for Address 0 and 19200 baud RS232 connections.
+Communication parameters.
+There’s no display on this pump – so you can’t discover what communication settings have been set in the pump.
+Fresh from the factory, NE-500’s are pre-configured for Address 0 and 19200 baud RS232 connections.
 This default configuration makes the pumps easy to connect.
 I recommend not changing the baud rate – or at least if you do – document that you have changed the baud rate.
 It’s no fun trying to connect to a pump set to an unknown baud rate.
 Put a sticky label on the pump and write baud rate and address changes on it.

 However, if your pumps have served a previous master (I am thinking here especially in school labs), they may have been configured to other addresses and other baud rates and you may have a little difficulty getting communications going.
 (I can help you with that – contact me!)
 Tip Connect the pump to your computer on it’s own and let SyringePumpPro find it for you.